 >0.35 Respiratory depression, potentially fatal Brainstem GABA-A potentiation

-The "stimulant" phase (low BAC) is not genuine excitation — it is disinhibition.
+The "stimulant" phase at low BAC is not genuine excitation -- it is disinhibition.
 The brain is being chemically inhibited, but the first areas affected are the inhibitory circuits themselves.
 The net behavioral effect looks like stimulation: increased energy, reduced self-consciousness, greater social boldness.
 But the underlying pharmacological direction is suppression throughout.
+This biphasic response -- described by researcher Mark Goldman at the University of South Florida as early as 1994 -- is what makes alcohol so psychologically seductive: the ascending limb of the BAC curve feels rewarding, while the sedating consequences arrive later.

 How Tolerance Develops: The Brain Rewires Itself

-GABA-A receptor downregulation: Chronic alcohol exposure reduces GABA-A receptor density and expression — the brain has fewer GABA-A receptors and those that remain are less responsive.
+GABA-A receptor downregulation: Chronic alcohol exposure reduces GABA-A receptor density and expression.
+Research by A. Leslie Morrow at the University of North Carolina (2001) demonstrated specific changes in GABA-A receptor subunit composition with chronic ethanol exposure -- the brain literally changes which types of GABA-A receptors it builds.
 The same amount of GABA (or alcohol) produces a smaller inhibitory effect.
 More alcohol is required to achieve the original anxiolytic or euphoric effect.

-NMDA receptor upregulation: Chronic NMDA blockade triggers compensatory upregulation — more NMDA receptors are expressed, and existing receptors become more sensitive.
+NMDA receptor upregulation: Chronic NMDA blockade triggers compensatory upregulation -- more NMDA receptors are expressed, and existing receptors become more sensitive.
+Boris Bhatt and colleagues documented in a 2007 study that NMDA receptor subunit expression increased measurably within one week of chronic alcohol exposure in animal models.
 The brain compensates for the NMDA block by adding more NMDA capacity.

 Why Alcohol Withdrawal Can Kill

-Alcohol withdrawal is medically dangerous in ways that withdrawal from most other drugs is not, because the neuroadaptation affects GABA and glutamate systems throughout the entire central nervous system — including brainstem nuclei controlling vital functions.
+Alcohol withdrawal is medically dangerous in ways that withdrawal from most other drugs is not, because the neuroadaptation affects GABA and glutamate systems throughout the entire central nervous system -- including brainstem nuclei controlling vital functions.
+The mortality rate for untreated delirium tremens is 5-15%; even with modern intensive care, it remains approximately 1-5%.

 The typical timeline of severe alcohol withdrawal:

 6-24 hours: Tremors, anxiety, insomnia, diaphoresis (sweating), elevated heart rate and blood pressure.
-Autonomic hyperactivity begins.
+Autonomic hyperactivity begins as the NMDA-upregulated, GABA-downregulated brain fires without alcohol's restraining influence.

-24-48 hours: Withdrawal seizures are most likely in this window — grand mal seizures from cortical hyperexcitability as NMDA upregulation drives abnormal synchronous firing.
+24-48 hours: Withdrawal seizures are most likely in this window -- grand mal seizures from cortical hyperexcitability as NMDA upregulation drives abnormal synchronous firing.
+A 1993 study by David Alldredge at the University of California San Francisco found that approximately 10% of patients with significant alcohol withdrawal experienced seizures.

 Long-Term Brain Effects: What Heavy Drinking Does Over Years

-The cumulative neurological effects of chronic heavy drinking are substantial and well-documented:
+The cumulative neurological effects of chronic heavy drinking are substantial and well-documented through decades of neuroimaging research:

-Hippocampal neurogenesis suppression: Chronic alcohol suppresses adult hippocampal neurogenesis — the production of new neurons that normally contributes to memory and emotional regulation.
-This contributes to the memory impairments and emotional dysregulation of heavy drinkers.
+Hippocampal neurogenesis suppression: Chronic alcohol suppresses adult hippocampal neurogenesis.
+A 2010 study by Chitra Mandyam at the Scripps Research Institute found that alcohol dependence reduced new neuron production in the hippocampus by approximately 40%, contributing to the memory impairments and emotional dysregulation of heavy drinkers.

 Naltrexone and the Sinclair Method